CrowdHailer/raxx_kit/guides/interface-design-for-http-streaming.md

 To make it easer to work with HTTP messages Raxx supports a canonical view for complete HTTP messages.

 The body of a request (or response) can be a boolean, or the full body as a binary.
-This allows a single request to be representated as a single object or a list of parts.
+This allows a single request to be represented as a single object or a list of parts.

 In this example these two representations are of the same request.
 ```elixir